d4ichi/PassGAN/README.md

 - [Exploit.in torrent](https://thepiratebay.org/torrent/16016494/exploit.in) (10GB+, 800 million accounts.
 Infamous!)
 - [Hashes.org](https://hashes.org/leaks.php): Awesome shared password recovery site.
 Consider donating if you have the resources ;)

-## Results

-I've yet to do an exhaustive analysis of my attempt to reproduce the results from the PassGAN paper.
-However, using the pretrained rockyou model to generate 10⁸ password samples I was able to match 630,347 (23.97%) unique passwords in the test data, using a 80%/20% train/test split.

-In general, I am somewhat surprised (and dissapointed) that the authors of PassGAN referenced [prior work](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_melicher.pdf) in the ML password generation domain but did not compare their results to that research.
-My initial experience with PassGAN leads me to believe that it would significantly underperform both the RNN and Markov-based approaches mentioned in that paper and I hope that it is not for this reason that the authors have chosen not to compare results.

 ## Attribution and License

 This code is released under an [MIT License](https://github.com/igul222/improved_wgan_training/blob/master/LICENSE).
 You are free to use, modify, distribute, or sell it under those terms.

-The majority of the credit for the code in this repository goes to @igul222 for his work on the [improved_wgan_training](https://github.com/igul222/improved_wgan_training).
-I've simply modularized his code a bit, added a command-line interface, and specialized it for the PassGAN paper.
+The credit for the code in this repository goes to [@igul222](https://github.com/igul222) for his work on the [improved_wgan_training](https://github.com/igul222/improved_wgan_training) and [@brannondorsey](https://github.com/brannondorsey) for specializing it in the PassGAN paper.

+This is updated version for Python 3 / TensorFlow 1.13 of their work.

 The PassGAN [research and paper](https://arxiv.org/abs/1709.00440) was published by Briland Hitaj, Paolo Gasti, Giuseppe Ateniese, Fernando Perez-Cruz.